jim-easterbrook/python-gphoto2/README.rst

     error, camera = gp.gp_camera_new()
     ...

-Note that the gp_camera_unref() call is not needed (since python-gphoto2 version 0.5.0).
+Note that the gp_camera_unref() call is not needed.
-It is called automatically when the python camera object is deleted.
+It is called automatically when the Python camera object is deleted.

 Here is a complete example program (without any error checking):